 \section{Introduction}

-Very recently in \cite{angles}, Angl\`es-Ngo Dac-Tavares-Ribeiro made the tremendous exploit of establishing a class formula for a large family of Anderson $A$-modules.
-This achievement sits at the top of a long list of work, dating back to Carlitz \cite{carlitz} in 1935, and culminating with the breakthroughs of Taelman \cite{taelman-L} and V. Lafforgue \cite{lafforgue}. \\
+Recent years have witnessed the establishment of very general class formulas for Anderson $A$-modules.
+The most recent breakthrough was achieved by Angl\`es--Ngo Dac--Tavares Ribeiro \cite{angles}, who obtained the most general form to date (see also the forthcoming work of Caruso, Lucas, and the author \cite{caruso-gazda-lucas}, which allows for even greater generality).
+This achievement crowns a long line of works dating back to Carlitz \cite{carlitz} in 1935 and culminating in the breakthroughs of Taelman \cite{taelman-L} and V. Lafforgue \cite{lafforgue}. \\

-In the classical picture of number fields, class formulas in this level of generality are rather stated in terms of mixed motives in the form of Beilinson's conjectures.
-Those are far reaching conjectures on special $L$-values formulated by Beilinson in the eighties in two celebrated papers \cite{beilinson-L}, \cite{beilinson}.
-The whole picture is rooted over the notion of a {\it Beilinson regulator}, conjecturally defined as follows.
+In the classical setting of number fields, class formulas at this level of generality are rather formulated in terms of mixed motives, in the form of Beilinson's conjectures.
+These are far\nobreakdash-reaching conjectures on special $L$-values, formulated by Beilinson in the 1980s in two celebrated papers \cite{beilinson-L}, \cite{beilinson}.
+The entire picture is rooted in the notion of a \emph{Beilinson regulator}, conjecturally defined as follows.
 Let $M$ be a mixed motive over the field of rational numbers $\bQ$.
-Here, "motive" is understood in the wording of Deligne (e.g. \cite[\S 1]{deligne-droite}).
-Consider the $\bQ$-vector space $\Ext^1_{\bQ}(\mathbbm{1},M)$ of $1$-fold extension of the neutral motive $\mathbbm{1}$ by $M$ in the category of mixed motives over $\bQ$.
-It is expected that one can defined a natural subspace $\Ext^1_{\bZ}(\mathbbm{1},M)$ consisting of {\it extensions having everywhere good reduction} (e.g. \cite{scholl}).
-The Hodge realization functor $\sH^+$, from the category of mixed motives and with values in the category of mixed Hodge structures enriched with infinite Frobenii, is expected to be exact and, in this respect, should induce a morphism of the extension spaces:
+Here, the term ``motive'' is understood in the sense of Deligne (\eg \cite[\S 1]{deligne-droite}).
+Consider the $\bQ$-vector space $\Ext^1_{\bQ}(\mathbbm{1},M)$ of $1$-fold extensions of the neutral motive $\mathbbm{1}$ by $M$ in the category of mixed motives over $\bQ$.
+It is expected that one can define a natural subspace $\Ext^1_{\bZ}(\mathbbm{1},M)$ consisting of \emph{extensions having everywhere good reduction} (see, for example, \cite{scholl}).
+The Hodge realization functor $\sH^+$, from the category of mixed motives to the category of mixed Hodge structures enriched with infinite Frobenii, is expected to be exact and, in this respect, should induce a morphism between extension spaces: